openmobilityfoundation/mobility-data-specification/policy/README.md

 #### Public Hosting

 This endpoint is not authenticated (ie. public), and allows the discovery of other public endpoints within Geography, Policy, and Jurisdiction.
 The agency can host this as a file or dynamic endpoint on their servers, on a third party server, or the OMF can host on behalf of an agency in the [agency program requirements repo](https://github.com/openmobilityfoundation/agency-program-requirements).
-See this [hosting guidance document](#) for more information.
+See this [hosting guidance document](https://github.com/openmobilityfoundation/mobility-data-specification/wiki/Policy-Requirements-OMF-Hosting-Guidance) for more information.
 This requirements file can be [referenced directly](https://github.com/openmobilityfoundation/governance/blob/main/technical/OMF-MDS-Policy-Language-Guidance.md) in an agency's operating permit/policy document when discussing program data requirements, and [updated digitally as needed](#requirement-update-frequency).
+To be compliant with MDS you must obtain an `agency_id` and list your public URL in [agencies.csv](/agencies.csv), per our [guidance document](https://github.com/openmobilityfoundation/mobility-data-specification/wiki/Adding-an-MDS-Agency-ID).

 #### Requirement Update Frequency